M.Ed in Professional Counseling - The University of Georgia

 I am a U.S. trained, native English speaking therapist in Lausanne with over 10 years’ experience working with people from all over the world.

 I provide individual counseling for adults ages 18+ using a combination of cognitive behavioral therapies such as dialectical behavior therapy (DBT) and acceptance and commitment therapy (ACT) and compassion focused therapy (CFT).

 I understand that we can all have very different life experiences, priorities, hopes, concerns, and ways of seeing the world.
 My goal in my therapeutic work is to provide a non-judgmental and caring space in which you can feel heard and safe to express yourself and to learn the skills you need to live the life you want.

 I am also passionate about understanding and aiding others going through cultural adjustment.
-Growing up as an expat for most of my life, I have lived in England, Portugal, Kenya, Connecticut (USA), California (USA), The Netherlands, Georgia (USA), Dubai, and now Switzerland and know first-hand the difficulties faced by third-culture kids and families adjusting to a new country.
+Growing up as an expat for most of my life, I have lived in England, Portugal, Kenya, Connecticut (USA), California (USA), The Netherlands, Georgia (USA), Dubai, and now Switzerland and know first-hand the difficulties faced by individuals and families adjusting to a new country.

 When it comes to my therapeutic approach, my clients and my own life transitions have had a significant impact on the way I work.
 Over the past decade, I have had the privilege of working with adults, teens and children of many cultural, religious, and ethnic backgrounds in the United States, the United Arab Emirates (Dubai), Switzerland, and across the world using secure online platforms.

 I am part of a private practice in downtown Lausanne, Switzerland called Lausanne Therapy Space where I work with four other native English-speaking therapists.
 For more information on our practice and the work of my colleagues, please see our website at www.lausannetherapyspace.com